zarlicho/Qiyi-smarCubePy/README.md

 - bleak==1.1.1
 - pycryptodome==3.20.0

-Optional (only for `main.py` FastAPI server):
-- fastapi
-- uvicorn
-- kociemba

 Note: The provided `requirements.txt` currently contains a typo for pycryptodome.
 Install the correct package name manually or fix the file.

 ---